-In keeping with AREVA’s policy, SOMAÏR’s activities have resulted in several hundred direct and indirect jobs for the local population.
-SOMAÏR also contributes to providing health and social services in an isolated region, thus helping to improve living conditions for the population.
+SOMAÏR also fosters access to health and social services in an isolated region, thus helping to improve living conditions for the local populations.

-SOMAÏR has nearly 2,800 employees, 98% of whom are Nigerien.
-Its headquarters are in Niamey.
+SOMAÏR has nearly 950 employees, 98% of whom are Nigerien.
+Its headquarters are at Niamey.

 Immeuble Sonora I